Department 50: Expansion into Latin America

+Counterespionage photo possibly showing Argentine statesman Juan Perón (Note: The building resembles some Buenos Aires sites, namely an addendum to the Plaza Hotel.)

 Due to the counterespionage effort, the center of Axis espionage operations shifted fully to Buenos Aires, where a diplomatic pouch was used; (Note: In 1943, SS functionary Walter Schellenberg agreed to use such a pouch to pay the Argentine military to shield escaped Nazis. $200 million in gold was allegedly used to bribe Juan Perón's government.) some captured spies disclosed details of agents operating in that city.
 Subsequently, merchant marine captain Albert von Appen was arrested.
-Based in Chile, he headed Latin America's Nazi espionage network and had planned strategic sabotages, including of the Panama Canal.
+Based in Chile, he headed Latin America's Nazi espionage network (likely tied to the Abwehr) and had planned strategic sabotages, including of the Panama Canal and within countries entering the war.

 In its final outing, Chile was joined by other governments in probing Nazi activity throughout Latin America, which it also detected in the coastal cities of Montevideo (Uruguay), São Paulo (Brazil), and Lima (Peru).
 Nazi espionage networks were dismantled in Argentina, Brazil, Colombia, and Venezuela.
-The department's final activity was reportedly carried out in 1947.
+The department then largely disbanded, although its final activity was reportedly carried out in 1947.

 Some counterespionage photos were taken, with most subjects demonstrating no awareness of a camera—possibly implying that hidden devices were utilized.